Activities

 Permitted Activities at BMDSF

-BMDSF is open for public recreation including camping, biking, horse riding, hiking, and hunting.
+BMDSF is open for public recreation including biking, horse riding, hiking, and hunting.
 Target shooting has been prohibited since the Valley Fire in Sept.
 2015 and will remain prohibited until further notice.

 With the exception of areas undergoing active timber operations, all of the 3493-acre forest is open for public access.
 BMDSF also permits the collection of a wide range of non-timber forest products for personal and small-scale commercial use.